A selection of the festival's most popular spots. The definitive guide for first-time visitors!

 What is the Echigo-Tsumari Art Field?

-In addition to the permanent collections, seasonal exhibitions, events and guided tours are organized while some of the artworks and closed schools are open as restaurants, cafes and accommodations.
+In addition to the permanent art collections, seasonal exhibitions, events and guided tours are organized throughout the year, while some of the artworks and closed schools are open as restaurants, cafes and accommodations.

 The Echigo-Tsumari Art Field Videos